Bone Marrow Transplant

 Bone marrow transplant (BMT) is a type of therapy for people with certain types of cancer or other diseases.
-A bone marrow transplant is done by taking cells that are found in the bone marrow called stem cells.
+A BMT is done by taking cells that are found in the bone marrow called stem cells.
 These cells are filtered.
-They are then either given back to the donor or to another person.
-The goal of BMT is to put healthy bone marrow cells into a person after his or her own unhealthy bone marrow has been treated to kill the abnormal cells.
+They're then given back to the donor (autologous transplant) or to another person (allogeneic transplant).
+The goal of BMT is to put healthy bone marrow cells into a person after their own unhealthy bone marrow has been treated to kill the abnormal cells.

-Bone marrow transplant has been used since 1968 to treat diseases such as:
+BMT has been used since 1968 to treat diseases, such as:

 Bone marrow is the soft, spongy tissue inside bones.
-It is where most of the body's blood cells develop and are stored.
+It's where most of the body's blood cells develop and are stored.
 The cells that make other blood cells are called stem cells.
-It is the stem cells that are needed in bone marrow transplant.
+It's the stem cells that are needed in BMT.
 The most basic of the stem cells is called the pluripotent stem cell.
 This is different than other blood cells in these ways:

 Peripheral blood stem cells.
 Peripheral blood stem cells (PBSCs) are collected by apheresis.
-This is a process in which the donor is connected to a special cell separation machine by a needle inserted in arm veins.
-Blood is taken from 1 vein and is circulated though the machine.
+This is a process in which the donor is connected to a special cell separation machine by needles inserted in to arm veins.
+Blood is taken from 1 vein and then circulated though the machine.
 This removes the stem cells and returns the remaining blood and plasma back to the donor through another needle inserted into the opposite arm.
-Several sessions may be needed to collect enough stem cells to ensure a chance of successful engraftment in the recipient.
+Several sessions may be needed to collect enough stem cells.
+This helps give a better chance that the transplanted cells will start to grow and make healthy blood cells (called engraftment) in the recipient.
 A medicine may be given to the donor for about 1 week before apheresis.
 This medicine will cause the bone marrow to make more new stem cells.
 These new stem cells will be released from the marrow and into the blood system.
 They can then be collected from the blood during apheresis.

 Bone marrow harvest.
 This is done by collecting stem cells with a needle placed into the marrow.
 Most sites used for bone marrow harvesting are in the hip bones and the sternum.
 The procedure takes place in the operating room.
-The donor will be anesthetized during the harvest and will not feel the needle.
+The donor will be given medicine (general anesthesia) during the harvest.
+This puts them into a deep sleep so they won't feel the needle.
 In recovery, the donor may have some pain in the areas where the needle was inserted.

 Types of bone marrow transplant

-There are different types of bone marrow transplants.
-This depends on who the donor is.
+There are different BMT types based on who the donor is.
 The types of BMT include:

 Autologous bone marrow transplant.
 The donor is also the recipient.
-Stem cells are taken from the person either by bone marrow harvest or apheresis.
-Apheresis is a process of taking peripheral blood stem cells.
+Stem cells are taken from the person either by bone marrow harvest or by taking peripheral blood stem cells (apheresis).
 The cells are frozen.
-They then given back to the person after they have treatment.
+They're then thawed and given back to the person after they have treatment.
 This is often called rescue instead of a transplant.